Amplifying the randomness of weak sources correlated with devices: Composable distance in terms of the chained Bell value

 \begin{proof} Let us bound the distance $d$ from above.
 Following Eqs. (\ref{def:d}) and (\ref{eq:p_P}), we obtain

 Note that, due to Eq. (\ref{eq:delta_true>Lambda/n}) of Corollary \ref{corol:delta_true_Lambda/n}, we obtain that

-which completes the proof and indicates that small true chained Bell value of any box $P$ guarantees that the distribution of the output bit obtained from it is close to uniform. \end{proof}
+which completes the proof and indicates that, {whenever the true Bell value is small, for an arbitrary box $P$, the distribution of an output bit obtained from this box is close to uniform}. \end{proof}